PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. First implement the already-characterized 218-line
-   `_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw`
-   helper as a bounded indexed owner.
-Preserve both ordered production call sites and the existing public-output adapter contract; use transactional match/plan/revalidation/apply stages, a differential graph index, Session LayoutState, and a bounded consumer worklist.
-Prefer a dedicated Split- layout module if that remains the cohesive ownership boundary.
-Do not use a source-line count as the module-placement criterion.
+2. First audit the adjacent `_optimize_transpose_split_channelwise_tail_to_single_post_nchw` helper, its two production sequence positions, active match counts on the same five short representatives, downstream SLICE behavior, public-output handling, and ordering dependency on the new binary/Split owner.
+Do not implement until that characterization is recorded.
-3. Add focused synthetic active-path equivalence and unsafe no-op coverage, architecture ownership checks, and TensorFlow import blockers.
-Then run one short sequential zero-match production byte comparison; do not run a Tier corpus unless explicitly requested.
+3. If the audit confirms the shared semantic boundary, extend `split_channelwise_layout.py` with a separately planned nonbinary root while sharing only proven axis/closure primitives.
+Keep every constant rewrite transactional, especially shared SLICE begin/size tensors.
+Use focused synthetic checks and one short sequential production comparison; do not run a Tier corpus unless explicitly requested.
 4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have